dutc/battlegame/README.md

 Use the `--show` flag with `battleserver.py` to view the board.

+**This is a useful debug tool and you should implement it early, and use it frequently!**

 The output should be a textual representation of the board.

 Use the following characters to denote spaces occupied by units: